bmentges/brainiak_api/docs/source/concepts.rst

 ------

 Usually database models work with a clear distinction between instances (data) and schema (metadata).
-We also make this distinction on the API interface, although we have the same URL pattern to handle both schemas and non-schemas (aka instances).
+We also make this distinction on the API interface.

 A *Schema* is a priviledged instance that defines the structure of the data (non-schema instances) being stored.
 To avoid confusion, we avoid referring to Schemas calling them *instances*, a term we reserve for *non-schema* instances.